ToddABrowne/Active-Directory-Config/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Resources in Azure and Ensure Connectivity between  Cient-1 and DC-1 (DOomain Controller)
-- Install Active Directory and Create an Admin and Normal User Account
+- Install Active Directory, Create an Admin, and Normal User Account
 - Join CLient-1 to Active Directory Domain and Setup Remote Desktop for Non-Administrative Users on Client-1
 - Create a large group of additional users